gdsge/gdsge.github.io/source/example/HL1996/HL1996TFIter.rst

 independent of equation solving during the iteration.
 A potential drawback is that the solution might not be as accurate because the consistency equations might not be satisfied with high precision.
-However, one might start with this alternative to obtain solution with resonable accucracy quickly then switch back to the our main approach to achieve higher accucracy.
+However, one might start with this alternative to obtain solution with reasonable accuracy quickly then switch back to the our main approach to achieve higher accuracy.

 The alternative approach is used by